Aghadani/Neural-Network-basics/README.md

 ---

 ## 🏁 Conclusion
-This project demonstrates how to build and train a neural network from scratch using only NumPy.
+This project demonstrates how to build and train a neural network from scratch using only NumPy. <br>
 It provides deep insight into the mathematics and mechanics of neural networks, making it an excellent educational project for anyone learning Deep Learning fundamentals.

+---